AMR unions want to take a chance on US Air merger

 "We're not yet even to the point where an alternate plan has been presented to the court," he said.

-US Airways Chief Executive Doug Parker cautioned his employees in a letter on Friday that the union deal does not mean a merger is in the works.
-He noted that a deal would need support from the AMR creditors, management team and its board of directors.
+US Airways CEO Doug Parker cautioned his employees in a letter on Friday that the union deal does not mean a merger is in the works.
+He noted that a deal would need support from the AMR creditors management team and its board of directors.

 "But this is obviously an important first step along that path and we are hopeful we can all work together to make this happen," Parker said.